auth0/cosmos/core/components/molecules/form/form.md

 ---

-Form is a compound component that ships with `Form.Field` that can wrapped around input elements.
+Form is one of a compound component that ships with `Form.Field` that can wrapped around input elements.

 ```jsx
 <Form {props}>